Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Yordan Alvarez (.324 slugging percentage in past 10 games, including zero home run), battle starting pitcher Brayan Bello and the Boston Red Sox at Minute Maid Park, Thursday at 2:10 PM ET.
+The Houston Astros, including Yordan Alvarez (.410 slugging percentage in past 10 games, including zero home run), take on starter Chris Sale and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.

-In his most recent appearance, he went 1-for-4 with two RBI against the Red Sox.
+In his last game, he collected three RBI (going 2-for-6 with a double and a walk) against the Tigers.

 Yordan Alvarez Game Info & Props vs. the Red Sox